constellation-app/constellation/CoreWordCloudView/release/modules/ext/docs/CoreWordCloudView/src/au/gov/asd/tac/constellation/views/wordcloud/word-cloud-view.md

 ## Introduction

-The Word Cloud View is used to create word clouds based on words or phrased found within attributes in nodes and transactions on a graph.
+The Word Cloud View is used to create word clouds based on words or phrases found within attributes in nodes and transactions on a graph.
 The length of the phrase, how many words the phrase can span and the minimum number of times the phrase or word needs to appear on a graph for it to be shown in the word cloud can be